BestTimesToVisit.com Logo

 activity

 Experience the magic of the Omani desert with a sunset camel trek.
-Saddle up and let the gentle rhythm of the camel's gait lull you into a state of tranquility as you watch the sun dip below the horizon, painting the sand dunes in fiery hues.
-Book a tour in advance.
+Enjoy the tranquility of the desert landscape as the sun dips below the horizon, painting the sky in vibrant hues.
+Book a tour in advance and choose a reputable operator.

 Best time: October-April